klezVirus/klezVirus.github.io/The_Big_Problem_of_Serialisation/readme.md

 **JSON**

 Of course, JSON format is not free from this kind of vulnerability.
 The main problem with JSON, however, is that quite a lot of libraries exist for JAVA which supports automatic serialization/deserialization.
-The one I will take as example is JsonIO.
+The one I will take as example is JsonIO (json-io).

 The code for the deserializer is following: